lemniscarte/real-time-audio-programming-in-C_SoSe2020/git_commands.md

 `$ git checkout FEATURE_BRANCH`

+Show changes.

+`$ git diff FEATURE_BRANCH WORKING_COPY`

+Merge WORKING_COPY into FEATURE_BRANCH.

 `$ git merge WORKING_COPY`

-First you could check if there are more branches that are not merged already.

-`$ git branch --no-merged`

 If you want, you can delete your WORKING_COPY.

 `$ git branch -d WORKING_COPY`

-Show changes.
+Check if there are more branches that are not merged already.

-`$ git diff FEATURE_BRANCH WORKING_COPY`
+`$ git branch --no-merged`

 ## Removing  uncommited changes
 In the case, you try want to remove all untracked changes in your BRANCH.